-- 1. Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress. - (a) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property.
+- 1. Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress. - (a) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - (b) Safety means both physical and mental safety. - (c) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-- (b) Safety means both physical and mental safety. - (b)(c) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - (c)(d) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - (d) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - (e) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - 2.
+- (d) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - 2.
 Stalking, as used in this AR 6:2, includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact. - 3.
-3. Examples of stalking include, but are not limited to: - Following a person; - Appearing at their home, place of business, or classrooms; - Making harassing phone calls; - Mailing written messages, sending or posting electronic messages; - Leaving messages or objects at their home, place of business, vehicle, or classroom; and - Vandalizing personal property.
+Examples of stalking include, but are not limited to: - Following a person; - Appearing at their home, place of business, or classrooms; - Making harassing phone calls; - Mailing written messages, sending or posting electronic messages; - Leaving messages or objects at their home, place of business, vehicle, or classroom; and - Vandalizing personal property.